oumsamon/Django_PostgreSQL_CRUD/readme.md

 When asked if you want to overwrite the readme, enter "n" (for no).

-**This assignment is due Monday at 10 am ET via PR on the repository.**
+**This assignment is due Friday at 9am ET via Pull Request on the repository.**

 ## Requirements